Business glossary

 Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or health & safety advice.
 For guidance or advice specific to your business, consult with a qualified professional.

 One of the key aims when you run a business is to make money.
 Revenue is the total income your company makes from the sale of goods and services.
-It is also known as gross sales and is often referred to as the top line because it’s the first line on your company’s income statement.
+It is also known as gross sales and often referred to as the top line because it’s the first line on your company’s income statement.

 Average price of product x Number of sales = Revenue